GigaDAO/GovernanceModel/README.md

 2) Budget Election
    1) The High Councillor can submit any number of withdraw proposals, but the total value of all proposals is programmatically limited to `max_quarterly_budget` (default = 25% of total treasury value).
    2) This way, if the High Councillor and Council are compromised, total risk to holders is limited.
-   3) Budget proposals must pass with a supermajority of BoD votes in order to be processed.
+   3) Budget proposals must pass with a supermajority of Council votes in order to be processed.
    4) All proposals and elections are on-chain so any holder can audit them.